Hattorne History, Family Crest & Coats of Arms

 The Anglo-Saxon name Hattorne comes from the family having resided in the settlement of Hawthorn in the county of Durham, or near a hawthorn shrub or tree.
 Thus, the surname Hattorne belongs both the category of habitation names, which are derived from pre-existing names for towns, villages, parishes, or farmsteads, and to the class of topographic surnames, which were given to people who resided near physical features such as hills, streams, churches, or types of trees.
 The surname Hattorne is derived from the Old English word haguthorn, which means hawthorn.

 Early Origins of the Hattorne family

+The surname Hattorne was first found in Durham at Hawthorn, a township in the parish of Easington.
+The township dates back to 1155 when it was originally spelt Hagethorn and literally meant "place at the hawthorn," from the Old English "hagu-thorn."
 The place is most significant as "on the 5th of November, 1824, not less than 50 vessels perished in a storm immediately off this part, and the crews of all were lost, with the exception of the crew of one only, who were enabled to effect their escape by means of a rope, thrown from the vessel, and brought to land by a Newfoundland dog belonging to Major Anderson."
 "The New England family of this name left this country [(England)] in or before 1634, and until recently wrote themselves Hathorne."
 In Scotland, the name is an old Galloway name.
 "A family of the name were proprietors of Meikle or Over Aires in the parish of Kirkinner."
 In other parts of England, the Hundredorum Rolls of 1273 revealed: Galfridus Hackthom in Huntingdonshire; and John atte Horethorne in Somerset.

 Early History of the Hattorne family

 This web page shows only a small excerpt of our Hattorne research.
 Another 143 words (10 lines of text) covering the years 1273, 1455, 1484, 1602, 1628, 1606, 1681, 1630, 1641, 1717, 1692, 1804, 1864 and are included under the topic Early Hattorne History in all our PDF Extended History products and printed products wherever possible.

 Hattorne Spelling Variations